 The Library is governed by a seven-member Board of Trustees who are appointed by the County Commissioners.
 The Board is responsible for the administrative policy making in areas such as budget, personnel and as stated by state law and local ordinances.
 A trustee serves for a term of four years and may be reappointed by the Charles County Commissioners for a second term but may not serve more than two consecutive terms.
-This year, two new members were appointed to the Board.
+This year, one new member was appointed to the Board.

 The Charles County Public Library comprises four buildings, a Mobile Library and an Outreach Van.
 The Mobile Library and Outreach Van provide homebound services, diverse programming, school, day care and senior center visits and specialized workshops.
 The Mobile Library holds up to 2,000 books, public computer stations with free WiFi, online resources and databases.
 The Van is also equipped with free WiFi.
 The Waldorf West branch and the P. D. Brown Memorial Library are located in Waldorf, Maryland.
 The La Plata Library serves as our headquarters library and is the oldest of the four locations.
 Our Potomac Library branch is located on the western side of the county in Ruth B. Swann Park.
-Currently, there are over 70,000 county residents who have library cards and that number grows every day.
+Currently, there are over 75,000 county residents who have library cards and that number grows every day.

 In March 2020, the Library temporarily closed its doors due to the pandemic.
 Although our physical doors were closed, our dedicated staff continued to work remotely, delivered virtual programs, expanded our digital resources, waived all fees and fines, extended due dates on materials, connected with our community via live chat, telephone and email reference, provided free 24/7 WiFi in all of our building parking lots with no password required, and introduced curbside pickup.
+The Library reopened its doors on July 12, 2021 with regular operating hours.